woocommerce/woocommerce-admin/docs/features/onboarding.md

 ## Jetpack Connection

-Using Jetpack & WooCommerce Services allows us to offer additional features to new WooCommerce users as well as simplifiy parts of the setup process.
-For example, we can do automated tax calculations for certain countries, significantly simplifing the tax task.
+Using Jetpack & WooCommerce Services allows us to offer additional features to new WooCommerce users as well as simplify parts of the setup process.
+For example, we can do automated tax calculations for certain countries, significantly simplifying the tax task.
 To make this work, the user needs to be connected to a WordPress.com account.
 This also means development and testing of these features needs to be done on a Jetpack connected site.
 Search the MGS & the Feld  Guide for additional resources on testing Jetpack with local setups.

-We have a special Jetpack connection flow designed specifically for WooCommerce onboarding, so that the user feels that they are connecting as part of a coheisive experience.
+We have a special Jetpack connection flow designed specifically for WooCommerce onboarding, so that the user feels that they are connecting as part of a cohesive experience.
 To access this flow, we have a custom Jetpack connection endpoint [/wc-admin/onboarding/plugins/connect-jetpack](https://github.com/woocommerce/woocommerce-admin/blob/61b771c2643c24334ea062ab3521073beaf50019/src/API/OnboardingPlugins.php#L273-L296).

 We use Jetpack's `build_connect_url` function directly, but add the following two query parameters: